pouriyajamshidi/tcping/docs/observability/README.md

 ones, and a remote write to wherever your Prometheus lives.
 Point the URL at your own Prometheus and it works the same.

-`--otlp` is not tied to Alloy.
-Anything that takes OTLP over HTTP works, such as the OpenTelemetry Collector or a hosted backend.
-Those usually want a token, which goes in with `--otlp-header "Authorization: Bearer <token>"` or the `OTLP_HEADER` environment variable.

 > [!NOTE]
 > Prometheus needs `--web.enable-remote-write-receiver` for Alloy to be able
 > to push to it.